binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 code, often expressed in the OOP community as the [Single Responsibility Principle](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).

-Here that entails dividing properties of an entity at different levels:
+That entails dividing properties of an entity at different levels:

 - Simple values common to all levels
 - Representations specific to persistence
 - Representations specific to domain modeling
 - Computed values in the domain implementation
+- Dependent values provided by another domain

 I want to make changes in the right places, and have confidence of no surprise side effects.